Lyn Paul website gif. Lyn Paul website banner.

 Ozzy Osbourne and Sharon Arden get married on 4th July.

-An intruder, Michael Fagan, breaks into the Queen's apartments at Buckingham Palace at around 7.15am on 9th July.
-He chats to the Queen in her bedroom for 10 minutes, whilst drinking wine he had stolen from the Royal cellars.
+An intruder, Michael Fagan, breaks into the Queen's apartments at Buckingham Palace at around 7.15am on Friday, 9th July.
+He chats to Queen Elizabeth II in her bedroom for 10 minutes, whilst drinking wine he had stolen from the Royal cellars.
+His visit ends when he is overpowered by a footman.

 Railway workers in the UK go on strike in a dispute with British Rail over pay and flexible rostering.
 The strike is called off on 18th July.